Personality-Enhanced Social Recommendations in SAMI: Exploring the Role of Personality Detection in Matchmaking: Results and Discussion

 Relying solely on personality traits risks stereotyping and altering student social dynamics.
 To counter this, our modified SAMI incorporates hobbies and other attributes for balanced recommendations.
 It focuses on Extroversion, Agreeableness, and Openness, omitting Conscientiousness due to potential academic performance bias and Neuroticism due to ethical concerns related to mental health.

 Regarding privacy, SAMI initially shared only voluntarily disclosed data.
 However, inferred personality traits may reveal sensitive characteristics \citep{tkalcic_personality_2015}.
 To mitigate cultural biases, SAMI presents only favorable synonyms, though research on its impact is limited.
 The main privacy risk lies in using GPT-4o-mini for personality inference, requiring third-party processing.
 However, no PII is shared, and names are anonymized before sending.
-While this trade-off currently balances performance and privacy, further mitigation strategies are under discussion.
+While this trade-off currently balances performance and privacy, further mitigation strategies should be discussed.